huggingface/hub-docs/docs/hub/datasets-image.md

 # Image Dataset

 This guide will show you how to configure your dataset repository with image files.
+You can find accompanying examples of repositories in this [Image datasets examples collection](https://huggingface.co/collections/datasets-examples/image-dataset-6568e7cf28639db76eb92d65)

 A dataset with a supported structure and [file formats](./datasets-adding#file-formats) automatically has a Dataset Viewer on its dataset page on the Hub.
 Any additional information about your dataset - such as captioning or object detection - is automatically loaded as long as you include this information in a metadata file (`metadata.csv`/`metadata.jsonl`).